 Revoke a previously issued verifiable credential

-Each customer has their own unique reason's for wanting to revoke a verifiable credential.
+Each customer has their own unique reasons for wanting to revoke a verifiable credential.
 Here are some of the common themes:

-• Student ID: the student is no longer an active student at the University.
+• Student ID: The student is no longer an active student at the university.

-• Employee ID: the employee is no longer an active employee.
+• Employee ID: The employee is no longer an active employee.

-• State Drivers License: the driver no longer lives in that state.
+• State driver's license: The driver no longer lives in that state.

-How do I revoke a verifiable credential
+How do I revoke a verifiable credential?

-Using the indexed claim in verifiable credentials, you can search for issued verifiable credentials by that claim in the portal and revoke it.
+By using the indexed claim in verifiable credentials, you can search for issued verifiable credentials by that claim in the portal and revoke it.

-1. Navigate to the Verified ID blade in the Azure portal as an admin user with sign key permission on Azure KeyVault.
+1. Go to the Verified ID pane in the Azure portal as an admin user with sign key permission for Azure Key Vault.

-2. Select the verifiable credential type
+2. Select the verifiable credential type.

 4. Search for the index claim of the user you want to revoke.
 Indexing a claim is a requirement for being able to search for a credential.

-Screenshot of the credential to revoke
+Screenshot that shows the credential to revoke.

 5. When a match is found, select the Revoke option to the right of the credential you want to revoke.